 Granted, it will be a fairly large nutshell, but in terms of what happens first and who does what, this article will provide you with a run-down of the process from initial inquiries to resettlement.

 If you wonder whether sponsorship is something that your church, or perhaps a group of churches in your community could initiate, the first thing to do is to call a meeting and invite anyone who is interested or has questions to attend.
 We have several documents that walk a group through the responsibilities of sponsorship, how to establish a core team, different types of sponsorships, and projected cost tables.

 If there is enough interest among that first gathering for at least 5 people to commit to being part of a core team for the time of preparation, and the year of resettlement, then you are ready to move forward.

 Some people in North America have interesting albeit ill-informed ideas about refugees.
 Once someone hears that we are working on behalf of refugees, it is not uncommon to hear a comment like the ones below.
 Perhaps you have heard or been asked about some of these same issues.
 The following are a compilation of common myths regarding refugees from, and our own conversations.

 Immigration, Refugees and Citizenship Canada currently offers three different opportunities for Sponsorship Agreement Holders (SAHs) or their Constituency Groups (CGs) to sponsor refugees.
-A person can only be considered a refugee if they are outside of their country of origin — having fled their homeland — to escape persecution, war or severe human rights abuses and are unable to return home.
+A person can only be considered a refugee if they are outside of their country of origin — having fled their homeland and unable to return because of a well-founded fear of persecution based on race, religion, political opinion, nationality or membership in a particular social group, or because of war or severe human rights abuses.